-This is what I call Stage 0 of trust, where there is none.
-It’s a stage of ignorance, and while it might seem quicker and more efficient than getting everyone’s input on everything, it’s actually far more time-consuming in the long run.
+This is a stage of ignorance, and while it might seem quicker and more efficient than getting everyone’s input on everything, it’s actually far more time-consuming in the long run.

 When we realize that making decisions without consulting each other is counterproductive, costly and causes deteriorating relationships, the move is to include everyone in decision-making and problem-solving.

 Problem-solving together around priorities is the only way to learn about each other’s functional areas.
 Information-sharing gives you only a passive update; problem-solving allows you to put yourself in another department’s shoes, learning their constraints, dynamics and the systems and processes within that department.

 The whole purpose of the problem-solving sessions around priorities is not just about the priorities but also to grow people to understand how the business operates on a practical level.
 Leaders of functional teams typically manage their operating area blind, or without knowledge of how other functional teams work and what they need in order to be successful.
 This is not only inefficient, but it’s also very damaging to trust.
 Once leaders can start to include everyone in problem-solving and decision-making, backtracking and fixing unintended consequential issues that arise from siloed decision-making begin to drop substantially.

 This stage can be very time-consuming and cumbersome, but it’s better than having no trust at all where everyone is divided.